OAK CITY UNITED

 The team seeks players who are current college players, post college, past pros, exceptional high school players, and also want to serve as an inspiration for young women soccer players as they move up the ranks of competition.

 Players will be selected from an open try-out, recommendations and previous experience.
 All interested players are strongly encouraged to attend the open tryout to help secure their roster spot.
-We would like a player pool of somewhere around 30-40 players to compete for Oak City United.
+We expect a player pool of somewhere around 30-40 players to compete for Oak City United.

-Oak City United will train two times a week (projected Tuesdays and Thursdays) throughout the summer months.
+Oak City United will train three times a week (Tuesdays, Wednesdays, Thursdays) throughout the summer months.
 It is expected that you attend all training sessions, to give yourself an opportunity to make the final match roster.
 Attending all training sessions, allows the coaching staff to evaluate each player individually and in addition allows players to train together prior to matches.

 Email: email@example.com with any questions.